kyma-project/serverless/docs/user/troubleshooting-guides/03-10-cannot-build-functions.md

 To do this, follow these steps:

-1. List all available Pods in the `kyma-system` Namespace:
+1. List all available Pods in the `kyma-system` namespace:

   ```bash
   kubectl get pods -n kyma-system